103-Students/M24103-Site/README.md

 Ver.
 2.1 (Patch 2) Visual bug involving the wrong hyperlinks on the navbar being active patched (12/3)
 Ver 2.2 Effect added to announcements and quotes when hovered upon (12/3)
 Ver 2.3 Further visual effects added (13/3)

+Guide to the version system used here:
+A new integer version is declared when a radical feature, such as a new page, is added to the website.
+A new decimal version is declared when a small visual or functional feature is added.
+Patches denote bug fixes.